Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Experiments

 \subsection{Input Data and Decision Variables}

-In addition to the controller-specific parameters for system dynamics ($\theta_{state}$) and objectives ($\theta_{cost}$ or $J_t$), several common inputs and operational settings were utilized for both the MPC and RL controllers during deployment.
-The primary feedback signal, indoor temperature ($T$), was measured ($^{\circ}$C) using a sensor located in the return air duct; this location was chosen to capture a representative measurement of the household air conditions.
+In addition to the controller-specific parameters for system dynamics and objectives, several common inputs and settings were used for both MPC and RL during deployment.
+MPC and RL both used measurements of the indoor temperature ($T$) and the electric power inputs to the heat pump ($P_{HP}$) and auxiliary heating elements ($P_{BH}$).
+MPC and RL both actuated the indoor temperature setpoint, which they sent to the thermostat via API.
+The indoor temperature was measured using a sensor located in the return air duct to capture a representative measurement of the mixed-air temperature.
 Forecasts for external conditions, specifically outdoor temperature ($T_{out}$) and global solar irradiance ($I_{sol}$), were obtained via the Okiolab\footnote{\url{https://oikolab.com/}} API.
-Both controllers operated with a discrete time step of $\Delta t = 1\,$hour and utilized a lookahead horizon of $L=24$ steps, corresponding to a 24-hour planning window.
-Finally, a common user-defined temperature setpoint (shown as $x_{target,t}$ in Eq. \ref{eq:mpc_objective}) schedule was implemented for both systems: $18\,^{\circ}$C from 12:00 AM (midnight) to 6:00 AM, and $20\,^{\circ}$C from 7:00 AM to 11:00 PM daily.
+Both controllers operated with a discrete time step of $\Delta t = 1\,$hour and used a prediction horizon of $L=24$ hours.
+Finally, a common user-defined temperature setpoint (shown as $x_{target,t}$ in Eq. \ref{eq:mpc_objective}) schedule was implemented for both systems: $18\,^{\circ}$C from midnight to 6:00 AM and $20\,^{\circ}$C during all other hours.

-A critical aspect of the real-world deployment was translating the calculated control actions into commands for the physical HVAC system.
-While both the MPC and RL controllers internally determined optimal power inputs ($u_t = [P_{hp, t}, P_{bh, t}]$), direct control over these power levels was not possible due to inaccessible low-level system logic.
-Therefore, an indirect actuation strategy was implemented uniformly for both controllers: the thermostat setpoint for the upcoming control interval was assigned as the value of the controller's predicted optimal next state temperature, $x^*_{t+1}$ (rounded to the nearest half degree celcius).
-This approach operates under the assumption that the thermostat's internal control logic, when trying to reach the target setpoint, would consequently utilize an amount of energy comparable to that associated with the originally computed optimal power inputs ($u_t$), provided the system dynamics model \textit{accurately estimated} the temperature effect of those power inputs.
+One practical challenge was translating the planned MPC and RL actions into commands for the physical HVAC system.
+While both MPC and RL internally planned HVAC power and indoor temperature trajectories, the heat pump thermostat's API only accepted indoor temperature setpoints.
+Therefore, an indirect actuation strategy was implemented for both controllers: The thermostat setpoint for the upcoming control interval was set to the next planned state temperature, $x^*_{t+1}$, rounded to the nearest 0.5 $^\circ$C. This approach implicitly assumes that the heat pump manufacturer's device-level control system accurately tracks indoor temperature setpoints.